un1versal/revamped.themes/README.md

 *  Better color matching (not in default skin)
 *  Changed progress and scroll bars to match (not in default skin)
 *  Refresh /background settings.jpg (not in default skin)
+*  Refresh Default HDD Icons (not in Default skin

 ### Licensing